-This is achieved with the MPU feature.
+269 This is achieved with the MPU feature.
 The Memory Protection Unit (MPU) enables user to partition memory and set individual protection attributes for each partition.
 This allows the operating system to control the memory regions accessible by a User mode application process.
-The protection unit enables user to divide memory into 8 regions, each with their own access permission attributes.
-If access against the set condition is performed, chip automatically generates FIQ, and sets a specific bit of FIQIMON register.